LABORATORIES

 Laboratory of Mineralogy and Petrology

-• Various bench top analytical instruments (pH‐meter, conductivity meter, colorimeter, micro‐hardness tester)
+• Various bench top analytical instruments (pH-meter, conductivity meter, colorimeter, microhardness tester)

-• X‐Ray Diffractometer
+• X-Ray Diffractometer,

-• Direct Current Plasma Atomic Emission Spectrometer
+• Direct Current Plasma Atomic Emission Spectrometer,

 Laboratory of Historical Geology and Palaeontology

-The Laboratory of Historical Geology and Palaeontology (LHGP) is one of the oldest in the University.
-To this day, it plays a very important role in education and scientific research of the Department, in topics such as Palaeontology, Micropalaeontology, Stratigraphy, Sedimentology, Historical Geology, Palaeoecology and Ecostratigraphy.
+is one of the oldest in the University.
+To this day, it plays a very important role in education and scientific research of the Section, in topics such as Palaeontology, Micropalaeontology, Stratigraphy, Sedimentology, Historical Geology, Palaeoecology and Ecostratigraphy.
 The Laboratory facilities include a modern thin section lab, a modern lab for the retrievement and preparation of fossils and microfossils as well as the conservation and creation of moulds/casts.
 There is also a modern lab for the analysis of sedimentary basins.

-For the educational and research needs of the Department, the Laboratory also includes an e‐teaching hall/room, with 24 computers and stereoscopes, 5 polarizing microscopes, three of which are connected to computers, and a Scanning Electron Microscope (SEM) connected to an X‐ray Microanalysis system (WDS).
+For the educational and research needs of the Section, the Laboratory also includes an e-teaching hall/room, with 24 computers and stereoscopes, 5 polarizing microscopes, three of which are connected to computers, and a Scanning Electron Microscope (SEM) connected to an X-ray Microanalysis system (WDS).

 The laboratory may provide the following services: a) thin sections of rocks, sediments and fossils; retrievement and preparation of fossils; construction of fossil casts, b) identification of nano‐, micro‐, macro‐ fossils, c) analysis of sediments and sedimentary environments with applications in Hydrocarbon and water resources research, d) analysis of texture, composition, granulometry and identification of inorganic and organic composites of sediments, e) preparation of samples for C, O and S stable isotope analysis in sediments, f) digital logging and mapping of aqueous floors, g) stereotransportation (sedimentation) and hydrodynamic parameters measurements and h) protection of Geological Heritage.